 The survey asked 35 central banks across the world and out of which 91 percent said they use BI tools.
 Almost every bank uses BI for data analysis, while 80 percent employ BI’s data visualization capabilities.

-Most users preferred self-service BI as opposed to more traditional, enterprise-level software (to find out more about the different types of BI, please read our previous article).
-Interestingly, Power BI was the most popular software with a little over 50 percent of respondents choosing Microsoft as their main tool.
+Most users preferred self-service BI as opposed to more traditional, enterprise-level software (please refer to our previous article).
+Interestingly, Power BI was the most popular software with over 50 percent of respondents choosing Microsoft as their main tool.
 Meanwhile, Tableau and QlikView were used by around 20 and 15 percent, respectively.